Providing Know-How and Experience at the Negotiation TableBy Cas Biekmann | Mon, 05/24/2021 - 12:29

 A: We normally advise against using the spot market, explaining the potential risks and benefits in the process.
 The spot market is attractive during the current period because it is dominated by low market prices.
 But at the same time, it is difficult to predict whether prices will bounce back in the near future because of the current uncertainty.
 If they do, it would be devastating for companies that are not sufficiently covered.
 Some of our customers are willing to take that risk, but we aim to make this a fully informed decision for them.
 Large, sophisticated companies can manage the risk but for smaller companies, for whom electricity costs are among their biggest expenses, the risk might be unbearable.

 In regard to PPAs, the term of contracts varies a great deal between companies.
 Some look to regulatory developments or general uncertainties regarding business and decide that they have no clue as to what might happen next year.
 As a consequence, they are unwilling to commit for the long term.
 The uncertainty regarding their own operations drives them toward shorter-term contracts.
 In terms of demand, there is little middle ground.
-Companies either want to go short term so they can see the benefits of longer contracts that range from five to 10 years.
+Companies either want to go short term or arrange it so that they can see the benefits of longer contracts that range from five to 10 years.
 Overall, we do not see this situation of oversupply lasting more than two years, so now is the time for off-takers to enter.

 Q: Where does Epscon see opportunity in 2021?